vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The password or token for the operations user that you specify in `--ops-user`.

-If not specified, the VCH runs with the credentials with which you deploy the VCH, that you specify in either `--target` or `--user`.
+If not specified, `vic-machine create` prompts you to enter the password for the `--ops-user` account.

 <pre>--ops-password <i>password</i></pre>